-[Section 9 inserted by No. 73 of 2006 s.
+[Section 9 inserted: No. 73 of 2006 s.
 11.]

 9A.
 Constitution of Commission

 (1) Except as otherwise stated in this Act or determined by the chairperson under subsection (2), the Commission is to be constituted by one member.

 (2) The chairperson may determine that, in respect of any particular matter or any matter of a particular kind, the Commission is to be constituted by 3 members.